Inpatient wards

 Visitors

-We have an open visiting policy, however to ensure the dignity, privacy and peace of all our patients we request that you avoid visiting before 10 am and aim to leave before 9pm.
+We have an open visiting policy (see our leaflet), however, to ensure the dignity, privacy and peace of all our patients, we request that you avoid visiting before 10 am and aim to leave before 9pm.
+Children are welcomed but must be supervised.
+We ask that there are no more than 6 people visiting at any one time and only and maximum of two overnight.
+We have a lovely community hub with a café, seating and children’s activities – we can show you.

 We have protected meal times between 12.15pm and 1.15pm when we ask visitors to leave the ward unless you are assisting your loved one with their meal.

 If a patient is nearing the end of life, we may be able to offer you accommodation overnight so that you can be with them.
-We ask that children under 16 do not visit the Hospice after 8pm.
+Please note that children under 16 are not permitted to stay overnight.

 If you have any questions about visiting, please speak to a member of the ward nursing team.